GENERAL INFORMATION - (PDF version)

 This is the premier didactic conference for the entire Department showcasing topics by departmental, regional and national faculty.
-The formats include formal lectures, panel discussions of controversial issues, and CPC's and M&M's presentations by senior residents.
-These conferences are webcasted from HUP to PPMC and are available online after the event.
+The formats include formal lectures, panel discussions of controversial issues, and CPC's and M&M presentations facilitated by senior residents.
+These conferences are webcasted to all major clinical sites in the health system, and are archived and available online.

 These conferences are devoted to inpatient and outpatient management topics presented by core faculty.
-All sessions are interactive and case based for residents on elective.
+These sessions are more advanced, case-based discussions aimed at the resident level.

 Pre-clinic conference (1:00-1:30 p.m. on clinic days)

 Residents and faculty meet for 30 minutes before the session begins for a resident-led, faculty supervised case-based discussion of a common ambulatory problem.

 Nighttime Intern series (12:00 a.m.-12:30 a.m. - Monday, Tuesday, Wednesday, Thursday, Friday)